TBearCuff/demo-qt/README.md

 The ball animation is a QML animation demonstration.
 It runs on both desktop and Embedded Linux.
 Click or touch the ball and it rises up.
 After peaking it will fall and hit the 'ground' with a little bounce.
 It will roll right and then roll left.
 Clicking or touching it and it will repeat.

+## Anchors

+Demonstrates a log in screen (no supporting business logic) with buttons and images.
+With some business logic, the act of 'pushing buttons' can create a login event.